omsf/gha-runner/docs/aws.md

 ## Additional notes for requesting GPU instances on new accounts
 By default, AWS accounts have [a quota of 0 for vCPUS for GPU instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html#ec2-on-demand-instances-limits).
 To increase your quota, use [this AWS doc](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html#request-increase).
 If you are going to use this action with G instances, you will want to increase your vCPU quota for G instance types, four is the minimum needed to run the `g4dn` instance.

-To find AMIs for (for example) us-east-1, you can use the search bar on this page: https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#LaunchInstances: (if you've ended up on AWS Marketplace, you're in the wrong place)

 ## Example: Ubuntu
 ```yaml